Denny Abbey

 Denny Abbey is a former abbey near Waterbeach, about 6 mi north of Cambridge in Cambridgeshire, England.
 It is now the Farmland Museum and Denny Abbey.

 The monastery was inhabited by a succession of three different religious orders.
-The site is a scheduled ancient monument.
+The site is a scheduled monument.
 The church and refectory buildings survive and are Grade I listed buildings.
 Also on the site is a barn built in the 17th century from stone taken from the abbey.

 The site, on an ancient road between Cambridge and Ely, was settled by farmers as early as the Roman period.
 The Domesday Book of 1086 recorded that it was owned by Edith the Fair (also known as Swanneck), the consort of King Harold, in 1066.
 It was owned subsequently by the Breton lord, Alan, 1st Earl of Richmond.
 The place-name "Denny" is first attested in Templar records of 1176, where it appears as Daneya and Deneia.
 The name is thought to mean "Danes' Island".

 Benedictine monastery

-A group of Benedictine monks, dependent upon Ely Abbey, moved here from their water-logged monastery at Elmeney (a vanished settlement about a mile to the northeast) in the 1150s, at the suggestion of Conan IV, Duke of Brittany.
+A group of Benedictine monks, dependent upon Ely Abbey, moved here from their water-logged monastery at Elmeney (a vanished settlement about a mile to the northeast) in the 1150s, at the suggestion of Conan IV of Brittany.
 They built a church and monastery, called Denny Priory, which opened in 1159.
 The crossing and transepts are the only parts of the original abbey that remain today.
 In 1169 the monks returned to Ely and the site was transferred to the Knights Templar.

 Preceptory of the Knights Templars

 The Templars built a number of additions, including a large Norman-style arched doorway and a refectory.
 Denny became a hospital for sick members of the Order in the mid-13th century.
-By the end of that century, the Knights had lost their power, and in 1308 King Edward II had all the members of the Order arrested and imprisoned for alleged heresy, confiscating their property.
+By the end of that century, the Knights had lost their power, and in 1308, Edward II had all the members of the Order arrested and imprisoned for alleged heresy, confiscating their property.
 Denny was then given to the Knights Hospitaller, who took no active interest in the property.
 In 1324 it was taken back by the Crown.